 “You do them a favor like that and they’re going to be happy,” he says.
 “Public relations is what it’s all about.”

 Something that surprised him was that the size of the shop was not always an indication how good a customer it is.
 Moskalyk ultimately realized that shops with three or four techs were some of his best customers.
-"You do better business in them than the big ones," he says.
-"They just buy more stuff."
+“You do better business in them than the big ones,” he says.
+“They (small shops) just buy more stuff.”

 Moskalyk learned that establishing a good rapport with customers helps reduce collection problems, which he views as the most difficult part of the job.
-"Collecting money takes talent," he says.
+“Collecting money takes talent,” he says.
 His better customers will warn him if someone should not be trusted.
 In one case, he got a call from a shop where a technician had recently quit.
-The people at the shop asked him if this technician owed him money on any tools.
+The people at the shop asked him if this technician owed him money for any tools.
 They promptly confiscated the drill that Moskalyk had sold that tech and held it for him.

 Moskalyk became a top producer for his flag in his first year.
 The franchise rewarded him by covering his convention expenses.

 Everything was going well until 2008.
 That year, the automotive industry began declining nationwide.
-The downturn hurt Florida especially hard, due to its large number of automotive dealerships.
-The tourism industry also began to suffer, further eroding business for many of Moskalyk's repair shops.
+The downturn hurt Florida especially hard, due to the large number of automotive dealerships.
+The tourism industry also began to suffer, further eroding business for many of Moskalyk’s repair shops.
 Car owners began to put off maintenance and repairs.
-Shops began asking him if they could return unpaid tools.
+Shops began asking him if they could return tools.
 The housing market also took a dive, sending shockwaves through the local economy.